 The Mockins anvil shears are a good alternative if you don't like the sound of bypass shears.
 The handles are comfortable and suitable for those of you with small hands.
 The stainless steel blades cut cleanly, but replacement parts are a little tricky to find.

-- PROFESSIONAL PRUNERS recommended by gardeners and first time users.
-Ideal for plants, flowers and bushes.
+- PROFESSIONAL PRUNERS are recommended by gardeners and first time users. the garden clippers are Ideal for plants ,...

-- SAFETY LOCK designed with you in mind.
-Easy to use especially for small hands.
+- SAFETY LOCK branch cutter designed with you in mind.
+Easy to use for garden tools especially for small hands

-- ERGONOMIC RUBBER HANDLES for a pain free experience with comfort and ease.
+- ERGONOMIC RUBBER HANDLES yard tools for a pain free experience with comfort and ease.
 Say goodbye to arthritic pain!

 4.5 out of 5 stars